-The defined broadcast rate should allow the slowest clients to connect to the WLAN even under poor reception conditions.
-A higher value should only be set here if all clients in this logical WLAN can be reached "faster".
+The rate defined here should allow the slowest clients to connect to the WLAN even under poor reception conditions.
+A higher value should only be set here if all clients in this logical WLAN can be reached at this speed.